Dre Campbell Farm

 The good news is that your asparagus will be one of the first crops ready to harvest each spring.

-Cutting or breaking the spears as close as possible to the root is the best harvest methodology.
+Cutting or breaking the spears as close to the root as possible is the best harvesting method.

 Additionally, spears will continue to grow but should stop being harvested after about a month.
-This allows the plant time to rest, and the extensive disturbance of the plant won’t overwhelm it, causing additional detriment to the output.
+This allows the plant time to rest, and the extensive disturbance it undergoes won’t overwhelm it.

-Also, there may be spears under the soil, so trying to minimize disturbances will allow these to sprout efficiently as well.
+Also, there may be spears underground, so minimizing disturbances will help them sprout more efficiently.

 Takeaway

-When seeking a healthy, reoccurring vegetable for your garden, look no further than asparagus.
+When seeking a healthy, recurring vegetable for your garden, look no further than asparagus.
 This relatively easy perennial plant requires minimal maintenance and can liven up snack time and meals.

-With just a bit of planning and a regular maintenance schedule, you can enjoy this vegetable in your garden for years to come from a single original crown.
+With some planning and regular care, you can enjoy this vegetable in your garden for years from just one crown.

 Andre Campbell